Grooming Your Pet at Home

 Comb gently, be it with a brush or with a comb, as rough combing may result into unnecessary hair pulling which might hurt the dog.

+Begin on the head and move down the body.
+Be careful under the belly, as it is a sensitive area, and don’t forget to comb the tail.
 While you are combing, if you find a tangle, use a brush, and try to work out the tangle.
 Be mindful not to brush burn your dog from brushing for too long in the same spot.
 You can check by looking under the fur to see if the skin becomes red with irritation.
+Avoid combing all together in case the dog has skin infection or allergy.

 Short Coat Dogs